DutchCodingCompany/parameterized_test/README.md

 });
 ```

+### Testing with `Future.error` values
+When using `Future.error` directly in your parameterized test values, this might leads to not executing tests at all.
+In order to handle this correctly your can provide the `Future` as a callback function.
+But also need to make sure that the when the future is awaited its also catch. `Future.error` will throw the provided object.
+See [23](https://github.com/DutchCodingCompany/parameterized_test/issues/23) for more information.

 ## Additional information 💡

 It's just a simple wrapper to easily execute tests multiple times with different values.
 Feel free to